tarunravi/vtuber-assistant/about_code/llm_websocket_integration.md

 - Backend dynamically registers the WebSocket route using `wsPath` from the root config.
 - Streaming is implemented by forwarding each JSON line from Ollama to the client as a `chunk`.
 - The frontend maintains a conversation list and live-updates the most recent assistant message with incoming chunks.
+- **Conversation Memory**: Each WebSocket connection maintains per-session conversation history to provide context for LLM responses.

 ### Running Locally
 - Single command from repo root: